petzval/btferret/README.md

 includes the server's termination character.
 The callback function is first triggered when the client calls write\_node with the server's termination character.
 Then, the client and server must agree on the data exchange that happens inside the callback code.
-In this case, the client sends 8 bytes to the server, the server sends 20 bytes back, and then an "OK" text message.
+In this case, the client sends 8 bytes to the server, the server sends 9 bytes back, and then an "OK" text message.

+C code

 ```c
 ***** CLIENT CODE *****